 The “Venturing” Experiment

-Sarasvathy had 27 expert entrepreneurs (entrepreneurs with over 15 years of experience as such who had founded multiple ventures including both successes and failures and had taken at least one company public [ranging in market capitalization of $250M – $6.5B]) work through a 17-page problem set of 10 typical questions encountered by entrepreneurs as they build a venture.
+Professor Sarasvathy had 27 expert entrepreneurs (entrepreneurs with over 15 years of experience as such who had founded multiple ventures including both successes and failures and had taken at least one company public [ranging in market capitalization of $250M – $6.5B]) work through a 17-page problem set of 10 typical questions encountered by entrepreneurs as they build a venture.
 They were asked to think aloud for the entire test period.
-All of their responses were taped, transcribed, and analyzed by Dr. Sarasvathy and a team of researchers.
+All of their responses were taped, transcribed, and analyzed by Professor Sarasvathy and a team of researchers.
 The responses were coded according to their causal and/or effectual logic (each of the principles above were highlighted).
-Sarasvathy found that 65% of the respondents used effectual logic 75% of the time when they were solving the problems.
+Professor Sarasvathy found that 65% of the respondents used effectual logic 75% of the time when they were solving the problems.
 From this empirical basis, she learned that 1) expert entrepreneurs do share a common logic in solving entrepreneurial problems and 2) causal thinking is not bad, but required to form a venture.
 It was the timing and amount of effectuation reasoning that separated expert entrepreneurs.
 Especially at the early stages, expert entrepreneurs preferred to use effectual logic in creating new opportunities.